-Ipilimumab is contraindicated in patients with active, life-threatening autoimmune disease, or patients who are receiving immunosuppressive treatment following organ transplantation graft where immune activation is potentially imminently life threatening.
+Ipilimumab is contraindicated in patients with active, life-threatening autoimmune disease, or with organ transplantation graft where further immune activation is potentially imminently life threatening.

 The prescriber must discuss the risks of nivolumab therapy with the patient and provide the Patient Alert Card.